mdn/content/files/en-us/web/css/text-wrap/index.md

 - `pretty`
   - : Results in the same behavior as `wrap`, except that the user agent will use a slower algorithm that favors better layout over speed.
 This is intended for body copy where good typography is favored over performance (for example, when the number of [orphans](/en-US/docs/Web/CSS/orphans) should be kept to a minimum).
 - `stable`
-  - : Results in the same behavior as `wrap`, except that when the user is editing the content the lines before, where they are editing, remain static rather than the whole block of text re-wrapping.
+  - : Results in the same behavior as `wrap`, except that when the user is editing the content, the lines that come before the lines they are editing remain static rather than the whole block of text re-wrapping.

 ## Description